-Spanish students take responsibility for presenting El Dio de los Muertes (Day of the Dead) at a Lower School assembly.
+Spanish students take responsibility for presenting El Dia de los Muertes (Day of the Dead) at a Lower School assembly.

-A week-long outer islands class trip includes community service, exploration in nature, testing of physical prowess, and growing as a class community.
+A week-long neighbor islands class trip includes community service, exploration in nature, testing of physical prowess, and growing as a class community.